Symplectic duality via log topological recursion: Compatibility with topological recursion

 \subsubsection{Principle at work}

-We discuss below three cases (families) of $(x,y,\,\psi)$ satisfying the conditions of Principle~\ref{pr:sympLogTR}.
+We discuss below three cases (families) of\\ $(x,y,\,\psi)$ satisfying the conditions of Principle~\ref{pr:sympLogTR}.
 We do not claim that this list is exhaustive, but the respective theorems, in particular, imply that TR holds for (generating functions of) all generalized double Hurwitz numbers appearing in the literature, as we will see below.
 In all cases we assume that $\Sigma=\mathbb{C}\mathrm{P}^1$. \begin{enumerate}[label=Case \Roman*.,itemsep=5pt,topsep=8pt] \item Let $x$ be such that $dx$ is meromorphic, and

-where $R$ and $T$ are rational functions, and $\beta_i$ and $b_i$ are some constants, such that $y(z)$ and $\psi(\theta)$ are not constant functions.
-We also assume that for all $i$ expressions $R(z)-b_i$ have simple zeros and poles which are distinct over all $i$.
-We assume that $\psi(\ta)$ is regular at the critical values of $y$.
-Furthermore, we assume that all zeros of $dx$, $dy$, and $dx^\dagger$ are simple, and that the zeros of $dx$ are disjoint from the zeros of $dy$, then the zeros of $dx^\dag$ are also disjoint from the zeros of $dy$.
+with the following assumptions: \begin{itemize} \item $R$ and $T$ are rational functions, and $\beta_i$ and $b_i$ are some constants, such that $y(z)$ and $\psi(\theta)$ are not constant functions; \item for all $i$ expressions $R(z)-b_i$ have only simple zeros; \item all $b_i$ are distinct; \item $\psi(\ta)$ is regular at the critical values of $y$; \item all of the poles of $d\psi(y(z))$ which are not simultaneously poles of $dy(z)$ are distinct from the poles of $dx(z)$; \item $T(\theta)$ is regular at the points $\theta=b_i$. \end{itemize}

 \item Let $x$ be such that $dx$ is meromorphic, and